HybridRobotics/CBF-CLF-Helper/README.md

 # CBF-CLF-Helper
 Matlab Interface for Control Barrier Function (CBF) and Control Lyapunov Function (CLF) based control methods.
+The library is designed to let users easily implement safety controller based on CBFs and CLFs with Matlab.
+We provide:
+- An easy interface for construction and simulation of nonlinear control-affine systems.
+- Safety controllers including CLF-QP, CBF-QP, and CBF-CLF-QP as built-in functions.
+- Demonstrations on toy examples.

 ### Requirements
 - Matlab